awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/attach_iam_role.md

 weight: 10
 ---

-In order to work with ECS from our new Cloud9 IDE environment, we will need the appropriate permissions.
+In order to work with ECS from our new Cloud9 IDE environment, we need the required permissions.

 * Find your Cloud9 EC2 instance [here] (https://console.aws.amazon.com/ec2/v2/home?#Instances:search=aws-cloud9-EcsSpotWorkshop)